marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2025-03-18-Fabric with Snowflake.md

 ---
 layout: post
 title: Interoperability Fabric with Snowflake
-date: "2023-08-07"
+date: "2025-03-17"
 categories: ["Snowflake", "Fabric", "Iceberg"]
 ---
 In May 2024, Snowflake and Microsoft [annouced](https://www.snowflake.com/en/blog/microsoft-partnership-enhancing-interoperability/){:target="_blank"} the extension of their partnership through the Iceberg file format, establishing an intelligible exchange format between their technologies.
 This article explores technically how this announcement optimizes the use of products without compromising your data and analytics strategy.
 The goal of this article is not to compare the two solutions, but to explain the interoperability of the two technologies, often examined in the context of consuming Power BI reports hosted on a Snowflake data warehouse.

-In order to deliver these benefits, Snowflake and Fabric will add these capabilities for customers :S
+In order to deliver these benefits, Snowflake and Fabric will add these capabilities for customers :

 - Snowflake will be able to store data in Iceberg format in OneLake
 - Fabric will be able to store data in Iceberg format in OneLake via Apache XTable translation in OneLake.